-Please follow the link below to view the 2019-20 UC SHIP waiver criteria.
+Please follow the link below to view the 2020-21 UC SHIP waiver criteria.
 To satisfy UC's health insurance requirement for registered students, your health insurance plan must meet all of these criteria.
-Note that all plans must provide unrestricted access to an in-network hospital, primary care provider and mental health provider within 50 miles of the UC Irvine campus or the student’s place of residence while attending school.
+Note that all plans must provide unrestricted access to an in-network hospital, primary care provider and mental health provider within a reasonable distance of the UC Irvine campus or the student’s place of residence while attending school either via remote learning or on-campus.
+Although there will be no specific distance requirement in the Fall 2020 waiver application due to COVID-19 and remote learning, it is expected that students will have providers that are within 50 miles of campus or their place of residence to ensure access to care.
 This requirement applies to all plan types, including Covered California plans.
 Travel plans will not qualify to be used to waive participation in UC SHIP.

 Please note that you will be required to upload a copy of your health insurance ID card and summary of benefits as part of the waiver application submittal to Academic Health Plans (AHP), the UC SHIP waiver and enrollment vendor.
 If you don't know the answers to the waiver questions, please call the Member information number or Customer Service number on your insurance card for assistance.
 Most plan information can be found in your plan benefit booklet, benefits summary, contract, policy, or on the carrier’s website.
 Incorrect answers could result in delay or denial of your waiver application.